swiftlang/swift-evolution/proposals/0235-add-result.md

 ### Constraint on the `Error` type

-A previous version of this proposal did not constrain the `Error` type to conform to `Swift.Error`.
-This was largely because adding such a requirement would block `Swift.Error` from being used as the `Error` type, since `Swift.Error` does not conform to itself.
+A previous version of this proposal did not constrain the `Failure` type to conform to `Error`.
+This was largely because adding such a requirement would block `Error` from being used as the `Error` type, since `Error` does not conform to itself.
 Since we've now figured out how how to make that conformance work, this constraint is unblocked.

 Constraining the error type to conform to `Error` is a very low burden, and it has several benefits: